pere000/pere000/README.md

 If you place an index.html or index.php file in the 'www' folder, your browser will display its contents at 'http://localhost:8080/'.
 You can modify the file contents, filenames, delete (rm *), and add (cp * www) files, etc. in any folder, and those changes will be reflected in the browser when you refresh the page.
 From another perspective, by using the PHP built-in server, instead of a container, your scripts have the potential to access all directories within your file system, enabling you to manage files and services directly from your browser.

+In any case, you can use my 'Great Tool': sudo docker pull perevictor/nginx-php-bash:latest